opencobra/cobrapy/INSTALL.md

 --------------------------------------------------------------------------------

 # Python
-All releases require Python 2.7 (or 2.6) to be installed before proceeding.
+All releases require Python 2.7 to be installed before proceeding.
 Mac OS X (10.7+) and Ubuntu ship with Python.
 Windows users without python can download and install python from the [python website](http://www.python.org/download/releases/2.7.3/).